aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/texttabstop/_index.md

 ```

 Specifies the alignment that is to be applied to text using this tab stop.
-[TextTabAlignmentType](../../com.aspose.cells/texttabalignmenttype).
+See [TextTabAlignmentType](../../com.aspose.cells/texttabalignmenttype).

 **Returns:**
 int